Clean Energy Research Group

 Prof Meyer is a fellow or member of various professional institutes and societies, and is regularly invited as a keynote speaker at local and international conferences.
 He has also been the editor, guest editor or associate editor of various heat transfer journals.
 At the University of Pretoria, he was nominated twice for teaching innovation awards.
 With the last nomination, he and his colleagues received an award for their development of a CDIO (Conceive, Design, Implement and Operate) laboratory in cooperation with an international consortium of universities.
 The CDIO laboratory concept was so successful that a new CDIO lab was built as part of the new Engineering 3 building.
 The concept was repeated in the new Student Centre, constructed underneath the Engineering 1 building.
 He has received four consecutive exceptional achiever awards.

-Prof Meyer has a B1-rating from the NRF.
+Prof Meyer has a A-rating from the NRF.

 Share this page